bobbicodes/nes-lisp-mml/README.md

 ### Noise pitches

 The noise channel plays at 16 possible pitches from 0 (high) to 15 (low).
+Mode 1 noise (metallic sound) is from 16 to 32.

 ## Playing audio